|Quick Facts: Podiatrists|

 $70.11 per hour

 |Doctoral or professional degree|

-Podiatrists provide medical care for people with foot, ankle, and lower leg problems.
-They diagnose illnesses, treat injuries, and perform surgery involving the lower extremities.
+Podiatrists provide medical and surgical care for people with foot, ankle, and lower leg problems.

 Most podiatrists work in offices of podiatry, either on their own or with other podiatrists.
 Some work in group practices with other physicians or specialists.
-Others work in private and public hospitals and outpatient care centers.
+Others work in private and public hospitals, in outpatient care centers, or for the government.